 - 1. Register for any remaining courses on the plan of study (see section 4.5 of this handbook). - 2.
 Insure that any changes in your plan of study have been approved using the Change process within the electronic plan of study generator, located on myPurdue (see section 5.0 of this handbook). - 3.
 Check the "Candidate" space on the Form 23 Course Request Form when registering for the semester in which graduation is expected.
-You must have the Graduate Coordinator (Debbie Hulsey) enter the candidate information into the myPurdue system (see section 9.2 of this handbook). - 4.
+You must have the Graduate Coordinator enter the candidate information into the myPurdue system (see section 10.2 of this handbook). - 4.
 Register for at least one (1) semester hour of XXX 598 or XXX 698 (or the remaining number of hours to bring your total research hours to the minimum required).
-(See section 9.3 of this handbook). - 5.
+(See section 10.3 of this handbook). - 5.
 Using the CoT Form 1: Request to Schedule Oral Exam Form, directed project students arrange the scheduling of the final oral examination at least three weeks prior to the exam date.
-Thesis students must submit a Request for Examining Committee (GS Form 8) no less than two weeks prior to the exam date (see Appendix K & L for examples of the forms; see section 9.1 of this handbook). - 6.
-If a thesis student, Schedule Thesis Format Advising meeting with Dr. James Mohler to occur prior to the final oral examination via the CoT Graduate Coordinator, Debbie Hulsey (see section 9.4 of this handbook). - 7.
-If a thesis student, schedule University deposit meeting with Mark Jaeger in the Graduate School (see section 9.6 of this handbook). - 8.
-Use Purdue's Check Yourself system to check the authenticity of your thesis or directed project (see section 8.12.5 of this handbook). - 9.
-Satisfy the final oral examination requirement and make any revisions to the thesis or directed project that are required by your committee (see section 9.5 of this handbook). - 10.
-Attend university deposit meeting with Mark Jaegar (see section 9.6 of this handbook). - 11.
-Submit a final copy of your thesis or directed project to the Purdue Library e-Pubs section prior to the deadline established by the CoT Graduate Studies office (see section 9.7 of this handbook). - 12.
-Provide final copies of your thesis or directed project to your chair and graduate committee (see section 9.8 of this handbook).
+Thesis students must submit a Request for Examining Committee (GS Form 8) no less than two weeks prior to the exam date (see Appendix J & K for examples of the forms; see section 10.1 of this handbook).

+- 6. If a thesis student, schedule Thesis Format Advising meeting with the CoT Thesis Advisor to occur two weeks prior to the final oral examination via the CoT Graduate Coordinator (see section 10.4 of this handbook). - 7.
+If a thesis student, schedule University deposit meeting with Mark Jaeger in the Graduate School (see section 10.6 of this handbook). - 8.
+Satisfy the final oral examination requirement and make any revisions to the thesis or directed project that are required by your committee (see section 10.5 of this handbook). - 9.
+Submit a final copy of your thesis or directed project to the Purdue Library e-Pubs section prior to the deadline established by the CoT Graduate Studies office (see section 10.7 of this handbook). - 10.
+Provide final copies of your thesis or directed project to your chair and graduate committee (see section 10.8 of this handbook).